yao008/yao008.github.io/_pages/nice.md

 1. AI for Network:
    - Generative artificial intelligence and network optimization
-   - Reinforcement learning and its applications in networking systems
+   - Reinforcement learning and its applications in computer networking systems
    - AI-enabled semantic communications
+   - Human-centric AI for user-centric network design

 2. Network for AI:
    - Distributed training and inference of large AI models